Shesha: Opportunistic In-network Acceleration of Asynchronous Distributed Reinforcement Learning: In-Network Accelerator Hardware Architecture

-The Computation block checks if the incoming update's cluster has a replaceable entry.
-If so, it replaces the older update if from the same worker, or aggregates if not, disabling further replacement.
-Otherwise, it aggregates and stores the result at the location of the older update $M_{n-1}^{k_i,u_i,g_j}$.

-\texttt{OlafQueue} replaces the old update with the new one by overwriting the corresponding memory segment.
-The queue only drops an incoming update if it is full and does not contain any existing updates belonging to the same cluster.
+\textbf{Enqueue Process.} Given an incoming update $M_n^{k,u}$, with Worker\_ID $k$, \texttt{Cluster\_ID} $u$, and timestamp $n$.
+The current queue status comprises the set $U$ of \texttt{Cluster\_IDs} representing all updates currently in the queue, and per-cluster \texttt{replace\_status} $V$ marking updates as replaceable, and a boolean $E$ indicating the queue is full.
+The enqueue process checks if the incoming update's cluster has a replaceable entry.
+If so, it replaces the older update if from the same worker, or aggregates if not, disabling further replacement. \texttt{SheshaQueue} replaces an old update by overwriting its memory segment.
+It drops an incoming update only when the queue is full and no update for the same cluster is present.
+Further modifications for segmented model updates are illustrated in \S~\ref{sec:imp}. }

-\textbf{Dequeue Process.}The update departure process follows a strict sequential behavior.
-If no aggregation or replacement occurs, the queue operates in a FIFO manner.
-When an update is aggregated or replaced, the new update inherits the position of the old update within the departure sequence order.